 by the proposed new firm.
 Use of a trade name such as “Entertainment Law Center” [not the

-name proposed here] could be misleading, and thus violative of Rule 4-7.1 and 4-7.7, if it falsely
+name proposed here] could be misleading, and thus violative of Rule 4-7.1 and 4-7.7 [See current

 In view of the considerations discussed above, it can be concluded that it will be ethically